oskera/rock-paper-scissors/documentation/weekly_report_3.md

 ## Problems encountered

 I was sick for past two weeks so progress has been slow.
-The choice of data structure is still open, I will start with a list, trying to imitate the AI in the paper I was inspired by.
+The choice of data structure is still open, I will start with a list. trying to imitate the AI in the paper I was inspired by.
 I might experiment with other data structures later to see if there is difference in performance.

 ## What's next?